 Summer Safety for Pets in St. Paul

 Summer is many people’s favorite time of year, and the same is true for our pets!
 Dogs can enjoy more outdoor time for their walks and often go on summer adventures with the family, while our indoor cats love all the sun-bathing that comes with the season.
 Yet this pleasant and enjoyable season has its dangers as well.
-Our animal hospital wants you to spend as much quality time with your pet outdoors as possible, so take these tips into consideration to maximize your summer fun!
+Our veterinarian wants you to spend as much quality time with your pet outdoors as possible, so take these tips into consideration to maximize your summer fun!

 Heat and Severe Weather Safety